isaac-webb/PiSniffer/docs/index.md

 ### Hardware Demo

+To prove that our library works (to an extent), we have included logic analyzer captures showing a quick initialization sequence, followed by a read of the chip's factory-programmed MAC address.

+#### EUDAST Power-on Sequence

+The datasheet recommends performing a few different steps to verify that the chip is ready to operate after powering on.
+The first two are:

+1. Write `0x1234` to `EUDAST`.
+2. Read `EUDAST`, repeating step 1 until reading shows `0x1234`.

+The following screen capture shows the Pi writing `0x12` and `0x34` to `EUDASTH` and `EUDASTL`, respectively.

 ![Writing to EUDAST](https://github.com/isaac-webb/PiSniffer/raw/master/docs/eudast_write.png)

+Shortly following this, the Pi reads those same two registers.
+The MISO line shows that the Ethernet controller did indeed change those registers' values.

 ![Verifying EUDAST](https://github.com/isaac-webb/PiSniffer/raw/master/docs/eudast_read.png)

+To show another set of registers functioning, we wrote a program that reads the chip's factory-programmed MAC address.
+Here you will see 7 distinct transfer groups (look at the SCK line).
+The first transfer tells the chip to select the register bank which contains the MAADR, followed by 6 reads which get the 6-byte MAC address.

 ![Reading the MAC address, logic analyzer](https://github.com/isaac-webb/PiSniffer/raw/master/docs/mac_read.png)

+The values in the capture above do indeed match the output that we see from the program on the Pi:

 ![Reading the MAC address, terminal output](https://github.com/isaac-webb/PiSniffer/raw/master/docs/mac_read_terminal.jpg)

 ### Software Demo

+The following two videos are examples of what sorts of data can be expected off of the Ethernet tap.
+The first shows how insecure forms can reveal sensitive data.
+The second shows that you can see where and what devices are requesting on the Ethernet line, allowing activity analysis and pattern recognition later on if desired.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qo8h67pPoVU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-2y3PTK_6E8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Acknowledgements

+Much of this work was done in Georgia Tech's ECE 4180 lab.
+The hardware and software were developed by Isaac Webb and Elias Boyer.